rontarrant/gtkDcoding/docs/_posts/2019-04-19-0028-checkmenuitems.md

 # 0028: Menus III - CheckMenuItems

 Today we’ll cover another type of `MenuItem`, the `CheckMenuItem`.
 This post is longer than usual because after doing the simple version, I wanted to do a multiple `CheckMenuItem` version as well and that led to a whole can of worms dumped on my desktop.
-Anyway, let’s get on with it…
+Anyway, let’s get on with it...

 ## Single CheckMenuItem